s0ders/go-semver-release/docs/usage.md

 Each project will then be versioned separately meaning that each project will have its SemVer tag in the form `<project>-<semver>` for instance `foo-1.2.3` or `bar-v0.0.1`

+**How does it work?**

+The program will first fetch the latest, if any, SemVer tag for each project configured inside the `monorepo` key (e.g. `foo-1.0.0`).
+Then, for each project, the program will parse the commits older than the latest found tag and for each commit, will check if one of the changes made in that commit belongs to the path of that project, if so, the latest SemVer is incremented according to the type of that commit.

+This means that if a commit has changes belonging to multiple projects of a monorepo, all projects concerned will have their SemVer bumped according to the commit type.

 ### Build metadata

 The Semantic Version convention states that your SemVer number can include build metadata in form